Mastboys3/JA8OM.js/README.md

-JA8OM
+JA8OM - Made in JavaScript
 =====

 JA8OM, a math cipher!
-Made in JavaScript.